TheOdinProject/curriculum/ruby/basic_ruby/basic_ruby.md

 12. [Blocks, Procs, and other Closures](#blocks-procs-and-other-closures)
 13. [Enumerable](#enumerable)

-### Intro
+## Intro

 Ruby shouldn't be anything new to you by now... you should have completed the preparatory readings, Ruby Monk, and the test-first exercises as part of the [Ruby 101 section of the Web Development 101 Unit](/web_development_basics/web_development_basics.md#ruby-101) that you completed prior to jumping into this.
 If you haven't, go back and work on that before getting started here.
 It's expected that you have a pretty good handle on the basics of the Ruby language and an idea of what you're still shaky on.

 In this section on Basic Ruby, we're going to make sure you really do understand all the building blocks of the language and of programming in general.
 It's a lot of stuff... this section is going to have the most to absorb right off the bat.
+That's because you first need to populate your developer's toolkit before we can build things.
+Luckily, much of it will expand on familiar territory.
+We'll start with basic data types and journey through flow control, iteration, blocks and enumerable methods.

 If there's something that you still just don't quite understand, track it down via the Additional Resources section or Google for it on your own.  *How* you learn isn't as important as making sure you're comfortable with your understanding of everything that will be covered here.

-### Basic Data Types and Other Basic Stuff

-Basic data types are the building blocks of computer programs.
-Understanding the basic data types and what you can do with them is like knowing your ABC's.
-Get well acquainted with Numbers, Strings, Arrays, Hashes, Objects, Methods, and Dates/Times.
-You're populating your developer's toolkit.

-The exercises should help you hone in on what things you understand well and which ones you need to dig deeper on.
-The larger exercises towards the end will round things out a bit more wholistically.

-#### Numbers and Operators and Expressions
+## Numbers and Operators and Expressions
-##### Intro and Goals
+### Intro and Goals
 This is pretty straightforward stuff.
 The goal here is to familiarize yourself with all basic data types and how they interact in arithmetic expressions

-##### Thought Questions
+### Thought Questions
 * What's the difference between an `Integer` and a `Float?`
 * Why should you be careful when converting back and forth between integers and floats?
 * What's the difference between `=`, `==`, and `===`?